stefanoborini/book-the-software-company/03-code-quality.md

 - schizophrenic development: many different brains with no clear, uniform mindset lead to confusing, schizophrenic code.
 - implementing the same things twice in parallel
 - solving big problems without addressing user-centric fundamental (e.g. installation)

+# Disorganized notes

+%s methodology for manufacturing should be applied to software as well.
+5s is a workplace organisation strategy that focus on the following points:

+- Sort:
+- Set in order:
+- Shine
+- Standardise
+- Sustain: